DonSaad94/SQL_Project/README.md

 # Introduction
 Welcome to my SQL Portfolio Project  A data-driven exploration of the job market for Data Analyst roles.
 This project analyzes real job postings to uncover:
-The highest-paying data analyst positions
+The highest-paying data Scientist positions
 The most in-demand skills
 Which skills correlate with higher salaries
 The optimal combination of skills that maximize market value Check out my SQL queries here: [Project_sql_1 folder](/Project_sql_1/)

 # Background
-This project was created to analyze the data analyst job market and understand the relationship between skills, salaries, and employer demand.
+This project was created to analyze the data Scientist  job market and understand the relationship between skills, salaries, and employer demand.
 The goal was to identify high-paying roles, in-demand skills, and the skills that offer the greatest market value.

 The analysis focuses on five key questions:

-1- What are the top-paying data analyst jobs?
+1- What are the top-paying Data Scientist jobs?

 2- What skills do these top-paying roles require?

-3- Which skills are most in demand for data analysts?
+3- Which skills are most in demand for Data Scientist?

 4- Which skills are associated with higher salaries?